expo/expo/docs/pages/build-reference/troubleshooting.md

 </Collapsible>

+## Verify that your JavaScript bundles locally

+When you get the `Metro encountered an error` during a native iOS build, it means Metro bundler failed to bundle the app.
+This unfortunately runs at the end of the native build process, meaning it takes a while to fail.

+<Terminal cmd={[
+`❌ Metro encountered an error:`
+]} />

+You can reproduce this production bundle locally by running `expo export --experimental-bundle` which simply creates a production bundle.
+Continue doing this until the command passes without throwing.
+In general this should save you hours of debugging time.

+This behavior comes from React Native on iOS, in the future we plan to rewrite this for EAS Build so the bundle is created before the native runtime.

 ## Verify that your project builds and runs locally

 If the logs weren't enough to immediately help you understand and fix the root cause, it's time to try to reproduce the issue locally.
 If your project builds and runs locally in release mode then it will also build on EAS Build, provided that the following are all true: